MaayanLab/prismexp/README.md

 | random_state | int | 42 | The seed for the random number generator. |
 | verbose | bool | False | If True, prints progress information. |

 Once the model is trained it can be applied on any gene set library of choice.
-Models trained with GO: BP were tested on all gene set libraries in Enrichr and show on average for all gene set libraries.
+Models trained with the GO BP library were tested on all other gene set libraries in Enrichr.

 ### IV) Predict gene functions

-For the prediction step the model can be used across different libraries.
-There is also very low risk of overfitting the model so it can be trained and applied on the same gene set library.
-In this example the model was trained in BO Biological Processes, but applied on KEGG pathways.
-The prediction step will recompute the features, unless explicitly instructed to reuse the features.
-The prediction is saved as feather file at `{work_dir}/predictions/{gmt_file}.f`
+The prediction step of the model can be used across different libraries.
+There is also low risk of overfitting the model, so it can be trained and applied to the same gene set library.
+In this example the model was trained in GO Biological Processes, but applied to the KEGG pathways library.
+The prediction step will recompute the features, unless explicitly instructed, to reuse the features.
+The prediction is saved as a feather file at `{work_dir}/predictions/{gmt_file}.f`

 ```python
 import prismx as px